connexcs/docs/customer-payments.md

 Login to your Paypal Business  Account and choose Profile.

-**Note** you need to have a PayPal business account for performing this task.
+**Note**: You need to have a PayPal business account to perform this task.

 From the side bar menu select _My selling tools_.
-Drag down and select“Update” which is beside “Instant payment notification” that is under Getting paid and managing my risk section.
+Drag down and select“Update” which is beside “Instant payment notification” that is under Getting paid and Managing my risk section.

 Select _Choose IPN Settings_
-Enter the URL you copied from Connex Account under the Notification URL and click <b>“Save”</b>. fill in the settings & copy the API URL.
+Enter the URL you copied from Connex Account under the Notification URL and click <b>“Save”</b>.
+Fill in the settings & copy the API URL.

 ### Inserting credentials in your Connex Account

 Go back to your Connex account and go to Setup>>My Account.
 Under the tab of API, select _Add New_.
 A new form will open.

-Go back to your Paypal account and go to Profile.Select _My selling tools_ from the side menu bar.
+Go back to your Paypal account and go to Profile.
+Select _My selling tools_ from the side menu bar.

-* Click on the button _Update_ beside API accesswhich is under _Selling online_ section.
+* Click on the button _Update_ beside API access which is under _Selling online_ section.
 * Click on _Request API Credentials_ which is under NVP/SOAP API integration
 * Select _Request API signature_ and click on Agree and Submit button